Building an Agent with Cohere

 Tool plan:

-I have found an email inviting the user to a welcoming lunch on Thursday at noon.
-I will now create a calendar event for this.
+I have found one lunch invite for Thursday at noon.
+I will now create a one-hour event on the user's calendar for Thursday at noon.

 Tool calls: